rstudio/visual-markdown-editing/docs/markdown.md

 Visual editing mode generates markdown using Pandoc.
 This means that in some cases your markdown will be *rewritten* to conform to standard Pandoc idioms.
 For example, Pandoc inserts 3 spaces after list bullets and automatically escapes characters that might be used for markdown syntax.

-Some aspects of markdown output can be customized via global, project, and file-level options, including:

--   How to wrap / break lines (fixed column, sentence-per-line, etc.)
--   Where to write footnotes (below the current paragraph or section, or at the end of the document).

-Using these options is covered below in [Writer Options](markdown#writer-options).

 Here is a list of conventions for Pandoc generated markdown that might differ from your own markdown writing style:

 -   `*text*` is used in preference to `_text_`